bgheneti/MultiboatTrajectoryOptimization/README.md

 # Multiboat Trajectory Optimization
 Multiboat minimum makespan formation planning in three stages.

-- Goal assignment with the Hungarian algorithm.
+- Goal assignment with the Hungarian algorithm with initial state to goal high order  norm costs
 - Linear and shape-based interpolation for trajectory initialization
 - Direct transcription trajectory optimization using pydrake and SNOPT SQP solver